 An AODocs document belongs to an AODocs document class.

-An AODocs document class belongs to an AODocs library and defines a “type” of document of this library.
-Learn more: What is a document class?
+An AODocs document class belongs to an AODocs library and defines a “type” of document in the library.
+Learn more: What are document classes?

 An AODocs document is composed of several elements:

 Attachments are files stored in Google Drive owned by the AODocs storage account.

 System properties are automatically generated by the system: